chungg/traquer/README.md

 Provides moving average functions.
 Often used to track trend, levels of support, breakouts, etc...
 The results are in the same scale as input data and are often used as a signal line for input data.

+### correlation
+Signals that compare two or more variables and their relationship to one another.

+## statistic
+A set of common statistical functions that can describe features of a dataset or infer conclusions such as prediction accuracy or patterns.

 ## installation
 1. (optional) https://rustup.rs/
 2. (optional) cargo new <lib name>